pyomeca/biorbd/README.md

 The binaries and includes of the core of BIORBD will be installed in `bin` and `include` folders of the environment respectively.
 Moreover, the Python3 binder will also be installed in the environment.

 ## Compiling (For Windows, Linux and Mac)
-The main drawback with downloading the pre-compiled version from Anaconda is that this version may be out-of-date (even if I do my best to keep the release version up-to-date).
+The main drawback with downloading the pre-compiled version from Anaconda is that this version may be out-of-date (even if I do my best to keep the release versions up-to-date).
 Moreover, since it is already compiled, it doesn't allow you to modify BIORBD if you need to.
 Therefore, a more versatile way to enjoy BIORBD is to compile it by yourself.

 ### Dependencies
-BIORBD relies on several libraries that one must install from himself before compiling.
+BIORBD relies on several libraries (namely Boost (https://www.boost.org/), eigen (http://eigen.tuxfamily.org), dlib (http://dlib.net/), rbdl (https://rbdl.bitbucket.io/) and Ipopt (https://github.com/coin-or/Ipopt)) that one must install prior to compiling.
 Fortunately, all these dependencies are also hosted on the *conda-forge* channel of Anaconda.
-Therefore the following command should install everything you need to compile BIORBD:
+Therefore the following command will install everything you need to compile BIORBD:
 ```bash
 conda install -c conda-forge boost eigen dlib-cpp rbdl ipopt
 ```
-Please note that ```ipopt``` is optional, but required for the *Static optimization* module.
+Please note that ```ipopt``` is optional, but is required for the *Static optimization* module.

 Additionnally, for the Python3 interface requires *numpy* (https://numpy.org/) and *SWIG* (http://www.swig.org/).
-One could easily install these dependencies from Anaconda using the following command:
+Again, one can easily install these dependencies from Anaconda using the following command:
 ```bash
 conda install -c conda-forge numpy swig
 ```

-or directly from their respective websites.
+Finally, the MATLAB interface (indeed) requires MATLAB to be installed.

-Finally, the MATLAB interface requires MATLAB to be installed.
+If ones is interested in developping BIORBD, the ```googletest``` suite is required to test your modifications.
+Fortunately, the CMake should download and compile the test suite for you!

 ### CMake
-BIORBD comes in the form of a CMake (https://cmake.org/) project.
+BIORBD comes with a CMake (https://cmake.org/) project.
 If you don't know how to use CMake, you will find many examples on Internet.
 The main variables to set are:

 > `CMAKE_INSTALL_PREFIX` Which is the `path/to/install` BIORBD in.
 If you compile the Python3 binder, a valid installation of Python with Numpy should be installed relatived to this path.
 >
 > `BUILD_SHARED_LIBS` If you wan to build BIORBD in a shared `TRUE` or static `FALSE` library manner.
 Default is `TRUE`.
+Please note that due to the dependencies, on Windows BIORBD must be statically built.
 >
 > `CMAKE_BUILD_TYPE` Which type of build you want.
 Options are `Debug`, `RelWithDebInfo`, `MinSizeRel` or `Release`.
 This is relevant only for the build done using the `make` command.
-Please note that you may experience a slow BIORBD library if you compile it without any optimization (i.e. `Debug`) especially on Windows.
+Please note that you will experience a slow BIORBD library if you compile it without any optimization (i.e. `Debug`), especially for all functions that requires linear algebra.
 >
 > `BUILD_EXAMPLE` If you want (`TRUE`) or not (`FALSE`) to build the C++ example.
 Default is `TRUE`.
 >
 > `BUILD_TESTS` If you want (`ON`) or not (`OFF`) to build the tests of the project.
-Please note that this will download gtest (https://github.com/google/googletest).
+Please note that this will automatically download gtest (https://github.com/google/googletest).
 Default is `OFF`.
 >
 > `BUILD_DOC` If you want (`ON`) or not (`OFF`) to build the documentation of the project.
 Default is `OFF`.
 >
 > `BINDER_PYTHON3` If you want (`ON`) or not (`OFF`) to build the Python binder.
 Default is `OFF`.
 >
 > `Python3_EXECUTABLE`  If `BINDER_PYTHON3` is set to `ON` then this variable should point to the Python executable.
 This python should have *SWIG* and *Numpy* installed with it.
-This variable should be found automatically, but anaconda seems to find the base prior to the actual environment, so one should gives attention to that particular variable.
+This variable should be found automatically, but Anaconda finds the base prior to the actual environment, so one should gives attention to that particular variable.
 >
 > `SWIG_EXECUTABLE`  If `BINDER_PYTHON3` is set to `ON` then this variable should point to the SWIG executable.
-This variable should be found automatically.
+This variable will be found automatically if `Python3_EXECUTABLE` is properly set.
 >
 > `BINDER_MATLAB` If you want (`ON`) or not (`OFF`) to build the MATLAB binder.
 Default is `OFF`.
 >
 > `MATLAB_ROOT_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the root path of MATLAB directory.
 Please note that the MATLAB binder is based on MATLAB R2018a API and won't compile on earlier versions.
 This variable should be found automatically, except on Mac where the value should manually be set to the MATLAB in the App folder.
 >
 > `MATLAB_biorbd_INSTALL_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the path where you want to install BIORBD.
-Typically, this is {MY DOCUMENTS}/MATLAB.
+Typically, this is `{MY DOCUMENTS}/MATLAB`.
 The default value is the toolbox folder of MATLAB.
 Please note that if you leave the default value, you will probably need to grant administrator rights to the installer.

 # How to use
 BIORBD provides as much as possible explicit names for the filter so one can intuitively find what he wants from the library.
-Still, this is a C++ library and it can be sometimes hard to find what ones need.
+Still, this is a C++ library and it can be sometimes hard to find what you need.
 Due to the varity of functions implemented in the library, minimal examples are shown here.
 One is encourage to have a look at the `example` and `test` folders to get a better overview of the possibility of the API.
 For an in-depth detail of the API, the Doxygen documentation (to come) is the way to go.

 ## The C++ API
 The core code is written in C++, meaning that you can fully use BIORBD from C++.
 Moreover, the linear algebra is using the Eigen library which makes it fairly easy to perform further computation and analyses.